sarxos/webcam-capture/README.md

 you can download ZIP containing all required 3rd-party JARs.

 You can also use the newest SNAPSHOT version, but please be aware - sometimes it can be unstable.
-Please add the following repository into your POM, and replace dependency if you decide to take the risk.
+Add the following repository into your POM, and replace dependency if you decide to take that risk.

 ```xml
 <repository>